neomatrix369/RESTAPIUnifier/README.md

 - Import.IO API - https://github.com/neomatrix369/APIUnifier/tree/master/java/src/examples/ImportIOAPI (underway)
 - YQL! - https://github.com/neomatrix369/APIUnifier/tree/master/java/src/examples/YQLAPI

+<b>C#</b>
+We have a C# implementation of the Java library which has been written based on the test cases in the Java project, without referring to the model code.
+Examples are on the way.
+Credit goes to @angiemae for the tasks.
+She spent several hours during the Yahoo!
+Europe Hackday at London to accomplish the feat!

 Timeline
 --------
 * 21 April 2012: discovery and inception of idea at the Google Hackathon